followmyutopia/devextreme-documentation/concepts/05 Widgets/Accordion/05 Customize Item Appearance.md

 ---

-If you use jQuery alone, combine the HTML markup for items and their titles manually with jQuery <a href="http://api.jquery.com/category/manipulation/" target="_blank">DOM manipulation methods</a>.
+If you use jQuery alone, use <a href="http://api.jquery.com/category/manipulation/" target="_blank">DOM manipulation methods</a> to combine the HTML markup for items and their titles.
 To apply this markup, use the [itemTemplate](/api-reference/10%20UI%20Widgets/dxAccordion/1%20Configuration/itemTemplate.md '/Documentation/ApiReference/UI_Widgets/dxAccordion/Configuration/#itemTemplate') and [itemTitleTemplate](/api-reference/10%20UI%20Widgets/dxAccordion/1%20Configuration/itemTitleTemplate.md '/Documentation/ApiReference/UI_Widgets/dxAccordion/Configuration/#itemTitleTemplate') callback functions as shown in the following code.

     <!--JavaScript-->var accordionData = [{
         firstName: "John", lastName: "Smith",